Mobiles

 Who has the fastest 5G network?

-In 2023, Ookla named Three the fastest 5G mobile network in Ireland, with a median download speed of 192.13 Mbps.
+In 2024, Ookla said Three remained the fastest 5G mobile network in Ireland in the first half of the year.

 What’s 5G coverage like in Ireland?

-Most counties in Ireland are now covered by at least one 5G site and the main mobile networks in Ireland are quickly rolling out the 5G network to new areas.
+The 5G network is now available in 26 counties across Ireland, and the main mobile networks in Ireland are quickly rolling out the 5G network to new areas.

 As with 4G, rural and remote areas of Ireland are less likely to get decent 5G coverage but 5G networks are continuing to roll out across the country.